openhwgroup/cve2/doc/01_specification/index.rst

 The following topics are beyond the scope of this specification:

--  Software (SW layers), such as compilers, assemblers and :term:`OSes` (although these could be part of the OpenHW Group CV32E20 project)
+-  Software (SW layers), such as compilers, assemblers and :term:`OSes` (although these could be part of the OpenHW Foundation CV32E20 project)

 -  Software emulation of RISC-V optional extensions (feasible but the scope of the IP is the core and coreplex hardware)